Qazi-Mudassar-Ilyas/Jamarat-social-distancing/README.md

 WHAT IS IT?
 ===========
 We propose a pedestrian simulation model to analyze the impact of social distancing on the stoning ritual of the Islamic pilgrimage.
 The simulation model analyzes the impact of inter-queue and intra-queue spacing between adjacent pilgrims on the throughput and congestion during the stoning ritual.
-The NetLogo simulation environment is required to run the simulation model (https://ccl.northwestern.edu/netlogo/).
+The NetLogo simulation environment is required to run the model (https://ccl.northwestern.edu/netlogo/).

 HOW IT WORKS
 =============